fleet-ai/fleet-sdk/README.md

 await fleet.env.heartbeat_async(instance_id)
 ```

-If a heartbeat is missed 3 consecutive times, the instance will be terminated.
+Heartbeats are optional.
+If `heartbeat_interval` is not set, the instance lifetime is controlled solely by `ttl_seconds`.
+If heartbeats are enabled and missed 3 consecutive times, the instance will be terminated.
 Heartbeats take precedence over the TTL.

 ## Instance Management